Finbility Payment

 • The component handles secure fields, default copy, loading state, and hidden field updates.

-• You control token delivery, locale, theme, callbacks, form action, and backend payload mapping.
+• You control locale, theme, callbacks, form action, and backend payload mapping.

 • The default integration only needs one script tag, one mount div, and one submit button.